Alexis Denisof: Early life

 Denisof was born in Salisbury, Maryland, the son of Christiana Taylor and Gerald Denisof.
-He is of Russian, Russian-Jewish, French, and Irish ancestry.
 He moved to Seattle, Washington, when he was three years old.
 He attended Highline College, where his mother was head of the drama department.
-After graduating from St Paul's School in Concord, New Hampshire at the age of seventeen, he moved to London, England, where he lived and worked for several years.
-While there, he studied at the London Academy of Music and Dramatic Art.
+After graduating from St Paul's School in Concord, New Hampshire, at the age of 17, he moved to London, England, where he lived and worked for several years.
+Denisof is listed as an Alumnus of the London Academy of Music and Dramatic Art in 2017-18 'LAMDA Review of the Year'.

 Career

 Beginning his career in the film industry, Denisof was the fight director for a stage production of Hamlet, and in 1991 was the fight director for the BBC's The Other Side, Romeo and Juliet, and The Soul's Dark Night.
 His first lead role was alongside Sir Christopher Lee in the feature film Murder Story (1989) where he played an investigative reporter.
 One of his first known works in television was on the arcade version of the video for "Got My Mind Set On You" by George Harrison.
 In 1995, he landed a small part in the 1995 film First Knight, appearing as one of Arthur's round table knights in multiple scenes with Sean Connery and Richard Gere.
-Following those roles, Denisof worked with Sean Bean in three episodes of Sharpe as Lord John Rossendale in 1997.